hneemann/yagi/README.md

 ###Former work

-There are a lot of different implementations out there and all are usable and are working.
+There are a lot of different implementations out there and all of them are usable and are working.
 Here are some of them and my understanding of how they work.
 I have to apologise if I did not understand them correctly:

 1. [gen](https://clipperhouse.github.io/gen/)
    `gen` is a tool which helps you to generate code from a template.
 You have to implement this template in Go.
    To add a new template you have to implement the `TypeWriter`-interface.
-This interface has a method with takes a `io.Writer` as a parameter.
+This interface has a method with takes a `io.Writer` as an argument.
 To this writer you have to write the generated concrete code.
    So creating a template is expensive and the templates are hard to test.

 2. [genny](https://github.com/cheekybits/genny/)